MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-san-copy.md

     - When you create the logical unit, select the option **Mount in the following empty NTFS folder** > **Browse**, and then select the folder that you created.
     - Don't assign a drive letter.
 Also, don't ever create multiple mount points to the folder.

 4. If the library server isn't a managed Hyper-V host, use your array vendor’s management tools to create the logical unit and to unmask the logical unit to the library server.
-Then do the following:
+Then, do the following:
     - Don't assign a drive letter.
     - Use Disk Management (diskmgmt.msc) to rescan the disk, initialize the disk, and format it.
     - In Disk Management, mount the logical unit to the folder path you created in the library share (**Change Drive Letter and Paths** > **Add** > **Mount in the following empty NTFS folder**, and select the empty library folder).